mvogel78/2015mpicbs/README.md

 # 2015mpicbs
-example functions for reading in presentation files
+example functions for reading in presentation files with R